 2.3 Data Analysis

-The data were cleaned, sorted, coded and entered into the computer system using the statistical package for social scientists (SPSS) version 26 for analysis.
+The data were cleaned, sorted, coded, and entered into the computer system using the Statistical Package for Social Scientists (SPSS) version 26 for analysis.
 Descriptive statistics and inferential statistics were generated.
 This was appropriate since a sample was obtained from the population to make interpretations and draw conclusions [42].
-Spearman correlation was used to assess the strength, association and linkage of PM&E practices and climate change adaptations.
+Spearman correlation was used to assess the strength, association, and linkage of PM&E practices and climate change adaptations.
 This type of analysis was appropriate for this study because the data were non-parametric [43, 44].
 Furthermore, inferential statistics such as Analysis of Variance (ANOVA) along with Regression analysis were also performed.

 3. results and discussion